jbowles/go_lexer/README.md

 ABOUT
 -----

-The 'go_lexer' package is an API to help you create hand-written lexers and parsers.
+The 'lexer' package is an API to help you create hand-written lexers and parsers; it is a slightly modified version of [https://github.com/iNamik/go_lexer](https://github.com/iNamik/go_lexer).
+Over time I've canged some things and probably will keep up changing things.

 The package was inspired by Rob Pikes' video [Lexical Scanning In Go](http://youtu.be/HxaD_trXwRE) and golang's 'template' package.